seven-of-eleven/Lenovo-ThinkPad-L13-Yoga-Hackintosh/README.md

 [![macOS-Unstable](https://img.shields.io/badge/macOS-11.2.2-brightgreen.svg)](https://www.apple.com/macos/big-sur)

 **DISCLAIMER:**
 As you embark on your Hackintosh journey you are encouraged to **READ** the entire README and [Dortania](https://dortania.github.io/getting-started/) guides before you start.
-It will save many a message instructing you to RTFM.
-I am not an expert, I haven't forced you to do anything, put on your big boy pants and take responsibility for any mess you get yourself into.
+It will save many a message instructing you to RTFM. **I am not an expert**, I haven't forced you to do anything, put on your big boy pants and take responsibility for any mess you get yourself into.

+All that said I'm happy to help when/where I can.
 When you encounter bug or want to improve this repo, consider opening an issue or pull request.
 You can also find a wealth of knowledge on [Reddit](https://www.reddit.com/r/hackintosh/), [TonyMacX86](https://www.tonymacx86.com) or [Google](https://www.google.com).

 ## Introduction